 Popular examples of airdrops

 Examples are the XRP flare, Uniswap, and BEST-Reward airdrops.
 They took snapshots of the XRP stocks at a predefined time to measure the distribution of flare tokens to the user.
 In the Uniswap airdrop, early adopters of the Uniswap platform spontaneously received the UNI token.
-Meanwhile, Uniswap is one of the most extensive DeFi applications, and the price of the UNI token is many times higher than when it was distributed.
+Meanwhile, Uniswap is one of the most extensive DeFi applications, and the price of the UNI token is many times higher.
 Even well-known exchanges like Bitpanda work with concepts like snapshots and airdrops distributed as monthly rewards for trading and holding the in-house exchange tokens BEST.

 General Tax Aspects of Airdrop and Bounties